tylervanable/python_projects/summer2024/review/README.md

     - Augmented operators (+=, -=, *=, /=, **=, //=, %/) and their continuous impact on a variable
 - 'odd_or_even': calculates the remainder of the user's number when dividing by 2; displays whether the number is odd or even
 - 'pizza_cost': calculates the cost of a pizza order depending on the size of the pizza and the toppings on that pizza
+- 'random_module': demonstrates how to obtain a random integer value between 0 and 10 inclusive and how to obtain a random floating point number between 0 inclusive and 1 exclusive; demonstrates the logic behind generating a random floating point number between 0 inclusive and 5 exclusive by multiplying the previously randomly generated floating point number by 5
 - 'rollercoaster_height': branching program that requests the user's height in centimeters and prints a message depending on if the user is able to ride a rollercoaster; discusses assignment operators
 - 'rollercoaster_height_nested': similar program to the one prior, except it utilizes a nested loop with an elif statement to differentiate how much the user should pay to ride the rollercoaster depending on their age; if the user is younger than 12 years old, they should pay $5, if older than 12 but younger than 18, they should pay $7, and if the user is 18 or older, they should pay $12
 - 'rollercoaster_height_total': similar program to the one prior, except it asks the user if they would like a picture taken and if yes, three dollars is added to the cost of the bill; discusses the difference between assignment and an equality check ('=' vs. '=='); utilizes an equality check and .lower()